Edinburgh Michelin star restaurant 21212 turns back the clock to 2009 prices

 To take advantage of the complimentary champagne offer, check availability and book onto the anniversary dining experiences call the 21212 reception on 0345 22 21212.

-Guests that are unable to make one of the anniversary dining experiences, can celebrate with 21212 throughout May by quoting ’10 Year Celebration’ for a complimentary glass of champagne during their meal.
+Guests that are unable to make one of the anniversary dining experiences, can celebrate with 21212 throughout May by quoting ’10 Year Celebration’ for a complimentary glass of fizz during their meal.

 Paul added: “10 years at the top of 21212 in the most beautiful restaurant in the country - I would say that I suppose! - in the most handsome of Georgian town houses on not surprisingly the World’s longest Georgian terrace.
 Tree lined, sun shining bright, spring is here, and the daffodils are out.
 Phew!
 Edinburgh is special; 21212 is special!”